AmirShahid/AI/README.md

 # AI

-## *These are some of my Homeworks for AI course as a begginer in 2017*
+## *These are some of my Homeworks for AI course as a start in first of 2018*